daceynolan/github-user-search/README.md

 </div>

-### Testing

-One of my main goals was to implement testing using `jest` and `react-testing-library`.
-To run tests use `yarn test --watchAll`.
-My next goal is to reach 100% code coverage.

 ### Future Improvements

 - Implement more testing to reach 100% test coverage
   - Research mocking API request
-- Refactor to use `react-query` for fetching and updating asynchronous data.
+- Refactor to use `react-query` for fetching and updating asynchronous data

 ## Setup Instructions

-1. Clone this repository.
+1. Clone this repository
 2. Install dependencies with `yarn install`
 3. Start app with `yarn start`
+4. Run tests with `yarn test`